Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 Likewise, to obtain the TIMS entry permit, you must either visit the Nepal Tourism Board’s offices in Kathmandu or Pokhara or even the TAAN Secretariat’s offices at Maligaon or TAAN Pokhara Secretariat in Pokhara.

-If you are not aware, the TIMS permit or card is an essential trekking permit you require for all treks in Nepal.
-To obtain the pass, you need a copy of your passport and two passport-sized photos.
+If you are unaware, the TIMS permit or card is an essential trekking permit you require for all treks in Nepal.
+You need a copy of your passport and two passport-sized photos to obtain the pass.
 It costs about NPR.
 2000 ($16.62) if you are doing an independent trek or NPR.
 1000 ($8.31) per applicant if you are going in a group.

 Trekking in higher altitudes of Nepal requires travel insurance.